Permanent Labor Certification: Reduction In Recruitment (RIR)

-Program electronic review management
+Program Electronic Review Management (PERM)

-In March 2005 a completely electronic Permanent Labor Certification system, PERM (Program Electronic Review Management), came into use.
+In March 2005, a completely electronic Permanent Labor Certification system, Program Electronic Review Management (PERM), came into use.
 PERM was intended to reduce Permanent Labor Certification times to under 60 days.
 However, PERM may be creating as many backlogs as it is intended to solve.
 Because of congressionally mandated annual quotas, there may not be enough visas available to grant green cards to everyone who is approved by PERM, which may have played a role in the retrogression of priority dates on September 13, 2005.

 The standards used in making Permanent Labor Certification determinations under the PERM system would be based on: